-With more than 180 medical schools to choose from in the United States, it’s no wonder that medical students around the nation scramble to choose their top picks.
+With more than 180 medical schools to choose from in the United States, it’s no wonder that medical students around the nation scramble to select their top picks.
 For upcoming medical students, choosing a school is everything.

 1. Current Students’ Experiences

-If you know anyone who is currently attending or recently attended one of the medical schools you’re considering, you should talk to them about what it’s like to be a student there.
+If you know anyone who currently or recently attended one of the medical schools you’re considering, you should talk to them about what it’s like to be a student there.
 Hearing from people who work for the school you’re considering doesn’t help you make an informed decision.

 Rather, it would help if you had a somewhat blunt opinion.
 A student can give you the real pros and cons of going to their medical school.